Center for the Dynamics of Social Complexity (DySoC)

 Events

-Spring 2025 Webinar Series: DySoC will kick off a series of webinars featuring internationally renowned speakers, sharing insights into social complexity, innovation, and data science.
-The webinars will be held on Thursdays at 12:00 PM Eastern Time.
-Confirmed speakers and dates include:
+Spring 2025 Webinar Series: In Spring 2025, DySoC hosted a series of webinars featuring internationally renowned speakers, sharing insights into social complexity, innovation, and data science.
+The webinars included:

 - March 6, 2025: Dietrich Stout (Emory University) – “Evolutionary Neuroscience of Cultural Evolution”